Emergency Medical Treatment Rights in Qatar

 What should you NOT do?

 • Do not delay going to the emergency room because of concerns about cost.
-Stabilization is provided regardless.
+HMC provides stabilization regardless of insurance.

 • Do not use emergency departments for non-urgent issues.
-Use primary healthcare centers for routine care.
+Use PHCC health centres for routine care.

 • Do not leave the hospital before being cleared by a doctor, even if you feel better.